isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 - `csv_to_ee`: convert a CSV containing point coordinates (latitude and longitude) into an Earth Engine FeatureCollection within your Python environment.
 Input: A CSV file (can be a local path or URL) that includes columns for latitude and longitude.
 Output: An in-memory Earth Engine FeatureCollection created from the CSV points.
 See https://geemap.org/notebooks/74_csv_to_points/
 - `shp_to_ee`:  import a local shapefile and convert it into an Earth Engine FeatureCollection within a Python environment such as Jupyter Notebook.
 For advanced control (such as GeoDataFrame transformations), consider loading with geopandas and then converting using `geemap.gdf_to_ee`.

-**To do**.
-Adapt the following code and execute to read a local shapefile and map it in your notebook.
+**To do**: adapt the following code and execute to read a local shapefile and map it in your notebook.
 ```
 countries_path = '/path/to/countries.shp'
 countries_fc = geemap.shp_to_ee(countries_path)